Preethamalladu/DMDD-Presentation/another-page.md

 # The Database Part

-description: This is a report about the database work we have done

-To get started with the database work first we had to figure out how do we collect the image data of so many images together in a database.
+To get started with the database work first task was to figure out how to collect the data of many images together in a database.

-So initially, we came up with the python script to get just one image property.
+So initially, came up with the python script to get just one image property.
 That anyone can look up for any 3D image shots captured using Maya from the database.
-The challenge was to understand how python reads an image file from any file location.
-We went through few websites and youtube videos and came across this function numpy and cv2.

-The initial script we created got us the properties of just one image.
+Theis initial script got the properties of specified image.

 ```python
 import numpy as np